Hidden parks & gardens in Singapore

 Hidden outdoor parks in Singapore to recharge at

-With Phase 2 now in place, heading out to celebrate is almost certainly in the books.
-So if you’ve grown tired of working out in the confines of your home, you can visit any of these hidden outdoor parks in Singapore for a bout of fresh air.
+So if you’ve grown tired of the confines of your home, drop a visit at any of these hidden parks in Singapore for a bout of fresh air.